idea-fasoc/fasoc/generators/ldo-gen/README.md

    - This variable must be either "tsmc65lp" or "gfbicmos8hp" as of now.

    __{Run_Mode}__
-   - This must be either "verilog", "macro" or "full".
+   - This must be either be "verilog", "macro" or "full".
 Default mode used is "verilog" if this option is not specified.
      - "verilog" mode do not need access to the PDK or the CADRE flow and generates only the verilog description of the design.
      - "macro" mode needs access to PDK/CADRE flow and generates the netlist and gds files along with the verilog description.
      - "full" mode does a full post-pex extraction of the design netlist and layout files and runs a complete post-pex spice simulation.

+   __{GF12LP_Standard_Cell_Track}__
+   - This variable specifies the standard cell row height to be used for `gf12lp` technology must be either be "10P5T" or "9T".
+Default option used is "10P5T" if this option is not specified.
+     - "10P5T" : Standard Cell Height = 10.5 * track_height.
+     - "9T"    : Standard Cell Height =  9.0 * track_height.

 1. Running the model generator in standalone mode.
    Ensure you have the correct `fasoc/config/platform_config.json` file and run the following commands
     ```bash
-    .{Path_to_Generator_Folder}/tools/ldo_model.py --platform {Technology_Node}
+    .{Path_to_Generator_Folder}/tools/ldo_model.py --platform {Technology_Node}  [--gf12lpTrack {GF12LP_Standard_Cell_Track}]
     ```
-   `Technology_Node` must be either "tsmc65lp" or "gfbicmos8hp" as of now.
+   `Technology_Node` must be either be "tsmc65lp" or "gfbicmos8hp" or "gf12lp" as of now.
+   `GF12LP_Standard_Cell_Track` must either be "10P5T" or "9T" as of now.

 # Tool Directory Structure
 ```bash